Physical Therapy – Vestibular Rehabilitation

 The evaluation process may include assessment of eye motions using video Frenzel goggles and assessment on the Balance Master computerized balance system.

-A referral from a physician or approved healthcare provider is required for outpatient physical therapy evaluation and treatment.
-For information or to set up an evaluation, call Rehabilitation Services - Physical Therapy, Vestibular Rehabilitation Service at 425.251.5165.
-Referrals may be faxed to 425.656.4028.
+A referral from a physician or approved healthcare provider is required for vestibular therapy evaluation and treatment.